 It is a well-known fact that Uluwatu is the surfing capital of Bali.
-People flock from all over the world for the chance to catch some of the most epic waves they’ll ever see and a chance to ride with the pros.
-For years, surfing was the one and only thing to do in Uluwatu but recently that’s changed.
+Located on the southern tip of the island, people flock from all over the world for the chance to catch some world class surf breaks and a chance to ride with the pros.

 There are a ton of activities in Uluwatu that will appeal to all sorts of travelers.
 Wild beach clubs, a burgeoning restaurant scene, spas; all of these and more are becoming a part of Uluwatu’s culture.